 Procedures with $SELF.X = $SELF.X + <value> patterns behave differently in AVC.
 The constraint solver may interpret this as a constraint equation rather than a sequential update.
 Use intermediate characteristics to break these into clear assignment steps.

 Temporary characteristics cause hard errors in AVC.
-If your LO-VC model uses $TEMP variables, the AVC trace will show them as unresolved.
+If your LO-VC model uses temporary characteristics, the AVC trace will show them as unresolved.
 Every characteristic must be:

 - Created in CT04